-What should I do if I cannot find my wireless network or I cannot connect the wireless network (new logo)?
+What should I do if I cannot find my wireless network or I cannot connect the wireless network ?

 If you fail to find any wireless network, please follow the steps below: